 "Sometimes the coach says: 'Let the ball go earlier," explained Sancho, while Favre also admits, "I like it when they take a risk with the ball at their feet."
 The combination of the pupil heeding the master's words and bolstered by his mentor's faith in him has been explosively successful.
 When you have provided more assists than Cristiano Ronaldo and Lionel Messi, you must be doing something right.

 Sancho's stats this season are nothing short of sensational for an experienced performer, never mind a youngster who is — in theory — still learning his trade.
-His six assists have come from just seven appearances.
-Highlight the fact there has just been one start among those games, and the jaw drops lower still.
+His six assists have come from just 10 appearances.
+Highlight the fact there has just been four starts among those games, and the jaw drops lower still.

 "When our opponents ease off a little and Jadon comes into the game, he's a weapon for us every single time," Dortmund captain Marco Reus said after the 7-0 thrashing of Nuremberg, in which Sancho scored one and set up another for Julian Weigl in a devastating Matchday 5 cameo.
 "We're happy to have him up our sleeve and he always gives us a boost."